School Psychology, Sixth Year Certificate

 should be sent to:

 Portsmouth, NH 03802

-**If you have attended SCSU, you only need to indicate this on your application; you do not need to send your official transcript.
+**Students must submit ALL prior transcripts with the application to the Sixth Year program, including ALL transcripts submitted at the time of their application to the Master's program.
+If you have attended SCSU, you only need to indicate this on your application; you do not need to send your official SCSU transcript.

 Admission Requirements for School Psychology